hungnmai/txt2kw_training/README.md

 #### 2.2 Configuration

-Before training the model, make sure to configure the following parameters:
+Before training the model, you need to create a json file with the same format like config.json, this will include required information for training:

 ```shell